 Do you have contours that make you feel self-conscious?
 Do you wish you could achieve tighter buttocks, abdomen, or back?
-If so, you may be a good fit for liposuction at Tampa Bay Plastic Surgery in Tampa, FL.
+If so, you may be a good fit for liposuction at Tampa Bay Plastic Surgery.
 To help you figure out whether this body contouring procedure is appropriate for you, keep reading to find out how much fat lipo can remove and who generally qualifies.

 You can generally expect liposuction to remove around 26% of localized subcutaneous fat cells if you’re trying to contour larger regions of the body, like the chest, back, or abdomen.
 If you’re targeting smaller areas for contour improvement, like the chin, neck, knees, or underarms, you can expect closer to 80% of the localized fat cells to be removed.

 Even though lipo isn’t a weight loss procedure, you can expect some weight to be lost due to the fat removal.
 How much weight you can expect to lose depends on many factors, including the size of the areas being targeted for fat removal, how much subcutaneous fat is in those areas, and your body mass.
 If you’re close to your goal weight, you may be able to lose between one and three pounds.